Khambou/Khambou/README.md

 <div align="center">
     <h2>🚀 About me</h2>
     <p>I'm a programming student specializing in software and web development.
-Passionate avout tech and problem-solving, I'm eager to learn and improve.</p>
+Passionate about tech and problem-solving, I'm eager to learn and improve.</p>
 </div>

 <div align="center">